tango-controls/pytango/doc/spock/highlights.rst

 Adding spock to an existing customized profile
 ##############################################

-If you have been working with IPython_ before and have already have defined a customized personal profile, you can extend your profile with spock features without breaking your existing options.
+If you have been working with IPython_ before and have already defined a customized personal profile, you can extend your profile with spock features without breaking your existing options.
 The trick is to initialize spock extension with a parameter that tells spock to maintain the existing options (like colors,